jdouden/ros_rslidar_with_ring_value/readme.md

 ## ROS 32 ROBOSENSE LIDAR FOR FUSION WITH VELODYNE LIDAR

-This package modified for generating ring value with XYZI data like velodyne one.
+This package modified for generating ring value with XYZI data like velodyne one(XYZIR).

 And fixed a conflict problem when using this with velodyne.